 We found the best cooking class in Barcelona to eat homemade paella.
 In fact, you will learn how to cook paella on your own, as well as tapas dishes.
 You’ll cook while enjoying a homemade sangria.
 Sounds good, right?

-The guys from BCN Kitchen offer a paella cooking class and market visit right in the heart of the city.
+The guys from Stoke Travel offer a paella cooking class and market visit right in the heart of the city.

 Ingredients for the “Paella de Marisco”: